correalramos24/Docker/documentation/docker_basics.md

 | `docker prune`                           | Remove unused images                                         |
 | `docker rmi <img:tag> [img:tag]`         | Remove one or more images (can't be used by a container).
 Alias for `docker image rm` |

+Commands for one specific image are within `docker image ...` and the commands for all the images on the host is `docker images ...`.

 ### Containers useful commands

 All the container-related command can be access using `docker container <cmd>`command line.
 There are some alias also for skip write container.
 The most useful: